vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 by asking what is your name.

-You specify which bot you want when you login, by appending `:botname` to your login name, e.g., `bruce:harry` .
+You specify which bot you want when you login, by appending `:botname` to your login name, e.g., `bruce:harry`.

-When you don’t do that, you get the default bot.
+When you don't do that, you get the default bot.
 How does the system know what that is?
 It looks for a fact in the database whose subject will be the default bot name and whose verb is defaultbot.
 If none is found, the default bot is called anonymous, and probably nothing works at all.
 Defining the default bot is what a table